Dental Fillings An Overview

 Dental fillings are used to protect and add strength to teeth that have been compromised by decay, wear or other damage.
 Whenever possible, Dr. Gauthier uses metal free dental fillings such as composite resin or porcelain.
+Fillings are a conservative treatment method for tooth decay, and help to stabilize the natural stability of the smile.
+Treating tooth decay in the early stages of development can prevent the need for more advanced services such as a root canal or tooth extraction.

 Composite Resin Dental Fillings